krkn-chaos/krkn/README.md

 After installation, refer back to the below sections for supported scenarios and how to tweak the kraken config to load them on your cluster

+#### Running Kraken with minimal configuration tweaks
+For cases where you want to run Kraken with minimal configuration changes, refer [Kraken-hub](https://github.com/cloud-bulldozer/kraken-hub).
+The use cases can be CI integration where you don't want to carry around different configuration files for the scenarios.

 ### Setting up infrastructure dependencies
 Kraken indexes the metrics specified in the profile into Elasticsearch in addition to leveraging Cerberus for understanding the health of the kubernetes/OpenShift cluster under test.
 More information on the features is documented below.
 The infrastruture pieces can be easily installed, uninstalled by running: